kaismic/Hitomi-Scroll-Viewer/README.md

 ## How to install
 If you are upgrading the app from version 2.x.x to 2.x.x, please skip step 2.
 Otherwise, follow all the steps.
-1. [Download](https://github.com/kaismic/Hitomi-Scroll-Viewer/releases/latest) the file corresponding to your CPU architecture and unzip the file.
+1. [Download](https://github.com/kaismic/Hitomi-Scroll-Viewer/releases/latest) `Hitomi-Scroll-Viewer.cer` and `Hitomi-Scroll-Viewer_2.x.x.x.msixbundle`.
-2. Open the unzipped folder and click on the Security Certificate file (.cer) -> Install Certificate-> Local Machine -> Place all certificates in the following store -> Browse -> Trusted People -> Next -> Finish.
+2. Open `Hitomi-Scroll-Viewer.cer` -> Install Certificate-> Local Machine -> Place all certificates in the following store -> Browse -> Trusted People -> Next -> Finish.
-3. Run MSIX File (.msix)
+3. Open `Hitomi-Scroll-Viewer_2.x.x.x.msixbundle` and install.
-4. If a window pops up saying "You must install .NET Desktop Runtime...", install it.
+4. If a window pops up saying "You must install .NET Desktop Runtime...", also install it.

 ## Usage / Controls
 - In the search page: